 A master task is a system that will list generically list all the tasks that you need to do each week to produce your blog posts.

-This blog is new for me, and I was kind of stumbling along (rightfully so I might add) because there is so much to do!
-The sheer volume of blogging tasks was quite daunting.
+The sheer volume of blogging tasks I had to do was quite daunting.
 I’m a super organized person, but I wasn’t sure what to do until I played around blogging for a bit.

 A blogger not only needs to to decide what to post, but what to write, research, photograph, edit, design, optimize, and promote.
 That’s a whole lotta stuff right?

 Creating a master task list that you can follow each day will have you planning and organizing blog posts in no time flat.
 You will be ready in every area by the time they are ready to go live.